tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Final.md

 Nayenezgani nods.
 I sense the ghost of a smile under his mask.
 "T’áá hwó’ ají t’éego," (You all have fought with courage,) he replies, the timbre of his voice resonating with the strength that had turned the tide of the battle.

-The Demon Slayer moves with a solemn grace to where Ben's body lies, the embers of the battle still glowing faintly in the night.
-He kneels beside him, his hands gently closing the eyes of my fallen friend, an age-old gesture of honor and farewell.
-He turns to me, his voice a soft echo of the force it wielded in battle.
+I move with a solemn grace to where Ben's body lies, the embers of the battle still glowing faintly in the night.
+I kneel beside him, my hands gently closing the eyes of my fallen friend.

+The Demon Slayer turns to me, his voice a soft echo of the force it wielded in battle.

 "Amá sání yázhí yídlo'íjí yinishyé," (The Mother Spirit opens her arms to him,) he assures me, his tone imbued with a deep-seated reverence.